mark-watson/PythonAIBook/manuscript/SymbolicMath.md

   `-1*x`).

-Because every rule lives in one function, the printer can never disagree with the simplifier about what a "number" is — they both check `is_num` and the `Fraction`.
+Because every rule lives in one function, the printer can never disagree with the simplifier about what a "number" is; they both check `is_num` and the `Fraction`.
 The result is compact output that a reader could hand back to a calculator and verify.